AsherTeo/Few-Shot-Object-Detection-for-Self-Annotation-using-Grounding-DINO/README.md

 - Very small few-shot sizes (5 shots) give limited improvement and are not sufficient for reliable self-annotation.

 - Although 25 shots per class is often a good balance between effort and performance, the best few-shot size still depends on the dataset and task.

+**Overall, 25-shot training is often the best practical choice, as it provides a good balance between annotation effort, dataset size, and recall improvement.**